show_page.php1 : nb08.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Cerebrum at the level of the hippocampus and thalamus: Multifocally expanding the leptomeninges of the third ventricle up to 150µm and obscuring ependymal cells is a dense inflammatory infiltrate composed of numerous macrophages, lymphocytes, and heterophils admixed with eosinophilic flocculant beaded material (fibrin) and proteinaceous fluid (edema).
 Inflammatory cells often transmigrate or obscure vessel walls.
-Multifocally vessels within the leptomeninges and underlying neuropil are congested and often exhibit hypertrophied (reactive) endothelium and vessel lumens are infrequently partially or completely occluded by mats of eosinophilic fibrillar material adhered to the endothelium (fibrin thrombi).
-Periventricular thalamic gray matter has increased numbers of glial cells (gliosis), infiltration by rare heterophils, increased pallor (edema), and multifocal vacuolation of the neuropil (spongiosis).
+Multifocally vessels within the leptomeninges and underlying neuropil are congested and often exhibit hypertrophied (reactive) endothelium and vessel lumens are infrequently partially or completely obscured by aggregates of eosinophilic fibrillar material adhered to the endothelium (fibrin thrombi).
+Periventricular thalamic gray matter has increased numbers of glial cells (gliosis), infiltration by rare heterophils, vacuolation and increased pallor (edema).

-MORPHOLOGIC DIAGNOSIS: Cerebrum and diencephalon: Meningitis, ependymitis, and ventriculitis, fibrinous, heterophilic, and lymphohistiocytic, subacute, multifocal, moderate, guinea pig, Cavia porcellus.
+MORPHOLOGIC DIAGNOSIS: Cerebrum and diencephalon: Meningitis, ependymitis, and ventriculitis, heterophilic and lymphohistiocytic, subacute, multifocal, moderate, guinea pig, Cavia porcellus.

 SLIDE B: